 - ▲ As of 2017, there were roughly 63,000 jobs in the Region.17 - ▲ Middletown is the primary employment center for the Region, accounting for over one third of the Region's jobs.
-There are also significant employment centers in Cromwell, town centers, industrial parks, and large commercial developments located along I-95 and Route 9.17 - The Region has a workforce population of over 80,000 residents.17 - Approximately 26,000 (32%) of the Region's workforce population is employed within the Region.17 - The Region's residents hold roughly 41% of the Region's jobs.17 - Approximately 37,000 jobs within the Region are filled by commuters, primarily from the Meriden, New Britain, and Hartford areas.
+There are also significant employment centers in Cromwell, town centers, industrial parks, and large commercial developments located along I-95 and Route 9.11 - The Region has a workforce population of over 80,000 residents.17 - Approximately 26,000 (32%) of the Region's workforce population is employed within the Region.17 - The Region's residents hold roughly 41% of the Region's jobs.17 - ✓ The approximately 37,000 remaining jobs are filled by commuters, primarily from the Meriden, New Britain, and Hartford areas.
 Conversely, approximately 55,000 of the Region's residents, or 46% of the Region's workforce, is not employed within the Region and commute to cities such as New London, Hartford, and New Haven.
 17